CloudLabsAI-Azure/apim-lab/apim-lab/gs/gs.md

 ## Overview

-The purpose of this lab is to enhance your coding workflow by leveraging Azure’s API Management tools.
-You will gain hands-on experience in setting up and verifying an API Management instance, deploying and customizing the Developer Portal, and managing user experience and product definitions.
-The lab will guide you through creating and integrating APIs, working with existing APIs like the Star Wars API, importing APIs using OpenAPI, and managing testing, subscription keys, and rate limits.
-Additionally, you’ll configure policy expressions, handle API versions and revisions, implement analytics and monitoring tools, and establish security measures.
-The integration of Fusion Dev tools and the design of a scalable, secure API management architecture will also be covered, equipping you with the skills to optimize your API development and management processes effectively.
+This lab provides a comprehensive introduction to Azure API Management service, guiding you through the essential steps to set up, configure, and optimize API services in Azure.
+You will learn how to access an API Management instance, customize the Developer Portal, and integrate APIs.
+The lab ses cover practical scenarios such as importing APIs, applying security policies, monitoring usage, and scaling your architecture for enterprise needs.
+By completing this lab, you will gain the skills needed to manage APIs efficiently and securely within the Azure ecosystem.

 ## Objective